- Metabolite of Lichens

-There is no scientific evidence to support the use of usnic acid for weight loss.
-Supplements containing usnic acid are associated with severe liver toxicity.
+There is no scientific evidence on usnic acid for weight loss, and supplements containing it have been associated with severe liver toxicity.

 This claim is not supported by scientific evidence.